-The proposed CBD zoning is a form-based code and does not permit strip-type commercial development; neighborhood-serving commercial services and residential uses will ultimately result in a node with cohesive site design that addresses the relationship between the residential and non-residential components of the development.
+The proposed CBD zoning is a form-based code and does not permit strip-type commercial development.
+Further, the proximity of the properties from West Atlantic Avenue limits development to multiple-family residential use, unless a conditional use request for commercial uses is approved.
+If so, then neighborhood-serving commercial services and residential uses could ultimately result in a node with cohesive site design that addresses the relationship between the adjacent residential and new commercial uses.